 Setting Business Goals – Where to Look Makes a Difference

-Have you ever stopped to consider WHERE you look when you setting a business goal?
+Have you ever stopped to consider WHERE you look when setting a business goal?
 It makes a surprisingly huge difference.

 Lessons from the Ranch